Empowering change: Celebrating women driving innovation in regulated industries

 In the dynamic landscape of the automotive industry, British businesswoman Linda Jackson became the first English woman, and only third woman globally, to lead a major car manufacturer, when she was appointed CEO of Citroën in 2014.

-With a career spanning over four decades, exclusively in the automotive sector, Jackon’s journey began at Jaguar.
+With a career spanning over four decades, exclusively in the automotive sector, Jackson's journey began at Jaguar.
 Her professional path led her through key roles in sales and finance at Land Rover and Rover Group before she joined Citroën in 2009 as Finance Director.
 Transitioning to Managing Director for Citroën UK and Ireland, she eventually assumed the CEO title.
-Jackson is now CEO at Peugeot, a role she has held since 2021.
+Jackson served as CEO of Peugeot from 2021 until announcing her retirement in early 2025.

 In recognition of her journey in helping to shape the future of mobility, Jackson was named the "Most Influential British Woman" in the motor industry by Autocar and received the Sue Brownson Award for Outstanding Leadership in Automotive, further highlighting her contributions to the field.
+Last year, she received the President’s Trophy from the Guild of Motoring Writers, an honor that recognizes her outstanding contributions to the global automotive industry.
 Perhaps most notably, Jackson was awarded an Honorary Fellowship by the Institute of the Motor Industry (IMI), the organization’s highest accolade, in acknowledgment of her lifetime achievements.

 Elizabeth Blackburn